 - Housing is a lynchpin for the North Bank; improved connections are required to make this area a real neighborhood and valued place.
-Density, intensity and energy increase closer to the River and Downtown, and step down at adjacencies with existing neighborhoods. - More shopping and dining options to support existing entertainment uses would be developed, which may expand programming opportunistically and pursue synergies with other event and entertainment uses.
+Density, intensity and energy increase closer to the Downtown, and step down near existing neighborhoods. - More shopping and dining options to support existing entertainment uses would be developed, which may expand programming opportunistically and pursue synergies with other event and entertainment uses.
 Such complementary uses could include the Downtown Entertainment District and Convention Center.
-Grocers and markets, corner stores and other neighborhood services would also be essential to create a livable neighborhood. - The North Bank must be walkable and bikeable, leveraging existing natural and recreational and transportation assets and extending such assets north into the surrounding neighborhoods.
+Grocers and markets, corner stores and other neighborhood services would also help create a livable neighborhood. - The North Bank must be walkable and bikeable, leveraging existing natural and recreational and transportation assets and extending such assets north into the surrounding neighborhoods.
 Better connections to existing assets like Riverfront Park, adjacent neighborhoods, and Gonzaga University are critical.